In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

 By all means, take advantage of tax deductions for landlords.
 But don’t abuse them or misreport them to the IRS – even if they don’t catch you, it will make it that much harder to procure a rental property loan.

 One of the most viable alternatives to conventional mortgage lenders is online lenders who offer rental property loans.
-The interest rates and lender fees tend to be similar or only slightly higher, but the lenders can often settle faster, and many don’t report to credit bureaus.
+The interest rates and lender fees tend to be similar or only slightly higher, but the lenders can often settle faster, and most don’t report to credit bureaus.

 Nichole Stohler has had good experiences with Quicken Loans: “For single-family rental properties, Quicken has been fantastic.
 They have amazing technology that makes the loan process less cumbersome and I’d finance all homes with them if I could.”